Chorus-bdd/Chorus-bdd.github.io/pages/Handlers/HandlerClasses.md

 Chorus will perform type coercion to covert the captured values to the correct type
-Below both of the step method arguments are ints, so Chorus will try to convert the values to int:
+Below both of the step method arguments are of type 'int', so Chorus will try to convert the values to int:

         @Step("I add the numbers (\d+) and (.*)") public void addTheNumbers(int number1, int number2) {